 Federal Parent PLUS Loans

 PLUS loans enable parents with good credit histories to borrow money to help pay for their child’s college expenses.
 The student must be enrolled at least half-time in a degree program.
 Parents can borrow up to the student’s full cost of education less other types of financial aid.
-If your family is interested in borrowing a Parent PLUS loan, please contact a financial aid counselor at your local CCV academic center.
+If your family is interested in borrowing a Parent PLUS loan, please contact your Financial Aid Counselor.

 Loan Exit Counseling